Burton2000/Awesome-DeepLearning-Tutorials/useful_things.md

 - `sudo apt-get install libhdf5-*`  (installs libhdf5 libs)
 - `sudo apt-get install hdf5-*` (install all other hdf5 stuff)

-Then add these to your QT .pro file:
+Then if you are using QT you can add these to your QT .pro file:

 - `- INCLUDEPATH += /usr/include/hdf5/serial`
 - `- LIBS += -L/usr/lib/x86_64-linux-gnu/`